The Mongrel Clutch...

 I have been most satisfied with the slip and lock-up features of the MaxTorque Racing clutch, but the center hub was too soft for the needle bearings of the sprockets I wanted to use.
 So we had a hardened, two-piece hub made that would act as a good inner race for the needle bearings.
 We got a stamped steel drum that is a little deeper than other drums.
 The drum is made of thicker metal to allow critical surfaces to be machined so they are flat and square, minimizing run-out and warpage from heat.

 The sprockets we supply with the clutch are made by Tomar, but the clutch has several internal spacers that can be removed as needed to accommodate similar gears.
 So use whatever sprockets you have, and add or remove shims to obtain the same amount of play the drum and sprocket has on the hub when the clutch is new out of the box.

 The clutch comes with a spacer washer that is chamfered on the inside of one side.
 This spacer goes on the crank first and the chamfer goes toward the engine.
 The clutch can then be mounted either in-board or out-board using the supplied key and snugged-up with the included bolt and outside washer.
 DO NOT INSTALL THE CLUTCH WITHOUT THE PROPER SPACERS.
 It must be spaced enough to allow it to move very slightly on the crank after tightening the bolt.
 Too tight will damage the hub requiring premature replacement.
 The clutch has plenty of play built in if you use the right amount of internal shims mentioned in the previous paragraph.

-Keep the clutch clean.
-It is ok to spray the entire clutch lightly with WD-40.
+Keep the clutch clean by blowing dirt and debris out with compressed air.
+It is ok to spray the entire clutch lightly with WD-40, however be sure to wipe down the inside of the drum before re-assembling.
 Lube the sprocket's needle bearings with a drop or two of gear lube after cleaning.
 Do not get Teflon anywhere near a drum clutch.